Our School Dogs

 Molly aims to encourage our students to enjoy every day, be present in the moment, and recognise the positive impact that animals have on mental health and wellbeing.
 In 2021, Molly was awarded first place in the Veteran’s Class and Reserve Best in Show in the Gloucestershire Labrador Owner’s Club Competition.

-We are so excited to announce that we will soon have a new addition to our pastoral team!
-Little Lottie - our new school puppy - will be working alongside Molly to provide further support (and cuddles) to our students.
+We are so excited to announce that Molly has now been joined by our new puppy and school dog in training, Lottie.
+She will be working alongside Molly to provide further support (and cuddles) to our students.
 Watch this space for further details of her arrival at school!

 Supporting our students